 Thank you for joining us today.
-I’m Laura Prouse from CRES Insurance, a Gallagher Affinity Division.
+I’m Laura Prouse from CRES Insurance, a Gallagher Company.
 Today, we welcome attorney Kathryn Holbert.
 Kathryn has been defending real estate professionals for more than 15 years and is a very active member of the CRES Real Estate Defense Council Panel.

 Along with Kathryn, we have Dave Miller, regional vice president with Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
 When CRES real estate E&O members purchase a Fidelity Home Warranty, they give their seller up to $25,000 in Seller’s E&O Protection, and reduce their own out-of-pocket claims cost up to $5,000.

 Thank you, Laura.
 Let’s start from the basics.
 What exactly is a subpoena, and why would a real estate agent be served with one?

 A subpoena is basically a court order, ordering somebody to do something, to either appear, to produce documents or do both together.
 A lot of times it will start with, “Just give us your documents.”
 Of course, for real estate agents, they’re usually seeking a transaction file or property management file or something like that.

 And then they can also say, “We also want you to appear and talk about these documents.”
 That might come at the same time.
 They might review the documents, and then after looking at them say, “Hey, I want you to talk to me about this.”
 And then you’ll get a second subpoena.

 If you get a subpoena, you have to take an action.
 You can’t just ignore it.
 And you’ve got to do it by a specific date, which is contained within the subpoena.